The Holdings

 Cornas Reynard (R) Syrah 1999

 Another producer to inherit some vineyards from Verset was Thiérry Allemand who purchased Noëls holdings in Reynard.
 That vineyard is the cornerstone for this wine.
 The 1999 Allemand “Reynard” is still full of fresh brambles, some cow pasture, and beautiful purple flowers.
 It’s sanguine with inorganic earth and gentle spices.
 Bangin’ with venison, umami bomb, potato and pearl onion.
-This is gorgeous and should be outstanding through 2040+. — a month ago
+This is gorgeous and should be outstanding through 2040+. — 8 months ago

 Severn, Ira and 7 others liked this